 About Me

 I’m a mathematician working on stochastic processes and their applications.
-My current center of interest are related to the study of random graph process using probabilistic techniques, such as exploration processes.
+My main center of interest currently is related to the study of random graph processes using probabilistic techniques, such as exploration processes and martingale techniques.

 Since September 2023, I am Assistant Professor (Maître de Conférences) at the Laboratoire d’Analyse et Mathématiques Appliquées (LAMA), at the Université Paris Est Créteil (aka Paris 12).